IItsMint/AngularRevisingMaterials/README.md

 # AngularRevisingMaterials
-In this repo, I will be revise the basics of the Angular Framework before implementing the front-end of the food ordering app.
+In this repo, I will be revise the basics of the Angular Framework.

+Why Angular,
+Angular is a single page application with a mvc (model-view-controller) architecutre Angular is a framework that is using typescript.

 Revised Materials:
 -Components